 What to try: Lentil soup, Veggie Kabob, Bulgur Rice, Veggie Pita, Hot Hummus

-Isot is a wonderful Turkish restaurant with plenty of options for vegetarians and vegans.
+Isot is a wonderful Turkish restaurant offering plenty of options for vegetarians and vegans.
 Mediterranean style dishes focus heavily on veggies, rice, and exotic spices, and thus, are a naturally perfect choice for vegetarians who do not want to hassle with substitutions.
 Consider visiting for lunch (M-F, 11-4) to take advantage of their amazing special.

 The vegan option (priced at just 11 bucks) includes a Veggie Kabob served with 2 different types of salad, soup, 2 sides of your choice, and Turkish coffee.
-The salads are fresh and delicious, the lentil soup is the best soup in the city, and the Turkish coffee is beyond outstanding (the best i’ve tried to date).
-Side options include bulgur rice, french fries, sauteed veggies, hummus, and Russian salad.
+The salads are fresh and delicious, the lentil soup is the best soup in the city, and the Turkish coffee is beyond outstanding (the best I’ve tried to date).
+Side options include bulgur rice, French fries, sauteed veggies, hummus, and Russian salad.
 The exceptional service, combined with a modern & appealing atmosphere make Isot a perfect date destination.

 5. Han Dynasty

 What to try: Tofu Veggie Soup, Fried Rice, Veggie Lo Mein, Homestyle Tofu